dfinity/interface-spec/spec/index.md

     If this `certificate` includes subnet delegations (possibly nested), then the `effective_canister_id` must be included in each delegation's canister id range (see [Delegation](#certification-delegation)).

+The returned certificate reveals all values whose path has a requested path as a prefix except for

+-   paths with prefix `/subnet/<subnet_id>/node` which are only contained in the returned certificate if `<effective_canister_id>` belongs to the canister ranges of the subnet `<subnet_id>`, i.e., if `<effective_canister_id>` belongs to the value at the path `/subnet/<subnet_id>/canister_ranges` in the state tree.

-The returned certificate reveals all values whose path is a suffix of a requested path.
-It also always reveals `/time`, even if not explicitly requested.
+The returned certificate also always reveals `/time`, even if not explicitly requested.

 :::note